 B2B buyers' needs and priorities differ from B2C so you need to be really clear on your market.
 Revisit the research that has been done before and assess what else you don't know:

-• Understand key challenges, pain points and opinions of your buyer personas.
+- Understand key challenges, pain point and opinions of your buyer personas.

 All of these will help you position yourself when talking to potential buyers.
 Put yourself in the buyer's shoes so you have a strategy in place to answer any problems or queries ahead of time.